Why This Matters

 Yugoslav Wars (Bosnian War, Kosovo War)

-• NATO's first combat operations occurred during Kosovo War (1999), establishing precedent for humanitarian intervention without UN Security Council authorization
+- NATO's first combat operations occurred during the Kosovo War (1999), establishing a precedent for humanitarian intervention without UN Security Council authorization.
+This remains highly controversial in international law.

 Northern Ireland Conflict (The Troubles)

-• Ethno-religious territorial dispute—Catholic nationalists/republicans sought unification with Ireland while Protestant unionists/loyalists wanted to remain in the United Kingdom
+- Ethno-religious territorial dispute: Catholic nationalists/republicans sought unification with the Republic of Ireland, while Protestant unionists/loyalists wanted to remain part of the United Kingdom.
+The conflict lasted roughly 1968 to 1998 and killed over 3,500 people.

-• Good Friday Agreement (1998) created power-sharing government and remains a model for negotiated settlements to ethnic conflicts
+- Good Friday Agreement (1998) created a power-sharing government requiring cooperation between both communities.
+It remains one of the most cited models for negotiated settlements to ethnic conflicts.

-• Brexit complications have reignited tensions over the Irish border, showing how resolved conflicts can destabilize
+- Brexit complications reignited tensions over the Irish border, showing how even resolved conflicts can destabilize when the political framework around them shifts

 State Repression of Ethnic Minorities